Sui-Romanian-Hackathon/Caishen/IMPLEMENTATION_STATUS.md

      - Updated nginx config for production static file serving
      - Fixed Groth16 proof verification: Changed prover URL from prover-dev.mystenlabs.com (devnet) to prover.mystenlabs.com (testnet/mainnet production prover)

--->
+🔄 ENOKI SALT INTEGRATION: December 25, 2025
+     - Backend salt service now fetches salt from Enoki API instead of deriving locally
+     - This ensures address consistency between our salt service and Enoki's prover
+     - Split API keys: VITE_ENOKI_API_KEY (public/frontend) and ENOKI_API_KEY (private/backend)
+     - Added fetchSaltFromEnoki() method to salt.service.ts
+     - Salt is fetched from Enoki and cached in PostgreSQL for future requests
+     - Frontend uses Enoki for ZK proof generation with matching salt
+     - Fixed addressSeed mismatch issues that occurred when using locally-derived salts -->

 This document provides a comprehensive checklist for agentic implementers.
 Each checkpoint must be completed and verified before moving to dependent tasks.